-First, the project's Network members were asked to distribute the survey through their personal and organizational networks.
-All Network members represented different employment service agencies across BC.
-With their support, youth who were connected to community and/or employment supports were recruited.
+The project's Provincial Network members represent different employment service agencies across BC.
+They were asked to distribute the survey through their personal and organizational networks.
+They helped recruit youth respondents connected to community and/or employment supports.

 Social Media Campaign